MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nf-wsk-wskcaptureprovidernpi.md

 The
   <b>WskCaptureProviderNPI</b> function captures a provider
-  <mshelp:link keywords="netvista.network_programming_interface" tabindex="0">Network Programming Interface
+  <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">Network Programming Interface
-  (NPI)</mshelp:link> when it becomes available from the WSK subsystem.
+  (NPI)</a> when it becomes available from the WSK subsystem.

 ## -syntax